runette/ngx-leaflet-fullscreen/README.md

 This is a wrapper for the [leaflet-fullscreen control](https://github.com/Leaflet/Leaflet.fullscreen) to make it easy to use in Angular 8+.

 This wrapper is tested against the [@asymettrik/ngx-leaflet](https://github.com/Asymmetrik/ngx-leaflet) library but it has no dependency on that library so *should* work without it.
+It does, obviously, have a dependency that leaflet is loaded.

 for an example of this working - see trackbash.co.uk.